w3f/polkadot-wiki/docs/learn/how-to/stake-nominate.md

 !!! danger "READ THIS FIRST!"

     Make sure that you have**at least 0.01 DOT** in the account that you are directing your staking rewards to.
-If you receive rewards of less than 0.01 DOT and they are sent to an empty account, you will **lose them**.
+If you receive rewards of less than 0.01 DOT and they're sent to an empty account, you'll **lose them**.
 This has to do with the [existential deposit](existential-deposit.md) on Polkadot.

 7\.
 Click "Next."
 Now, you need to select your validators.
 Please ensure you've read the article on [choosing your validators](choose-validators.md).
 You can nominate up to 16 validators on both Polkadot and Kusama.
 Nominating more trustworthy validators increases your chance to earn rewards consistently.